Frequently Asked Questions

 The Bachelor of Science (Nursing) program is one of Dalhousie’s most competitive programs for admission.
 There are a limited number of seats for each entry point, and each year a large number of applications are received for those seats.
-As a result of the competitive admission process, applicants typically require a higher entrance average or GPA than the minimums listed in the admission requirements.
+As a result of this, not all qualified applicants can be offered admission to the program.

 Q8.
 Does the program allow Direct Entry admission for non-Nova Scotia residents?

 Yes.
 Direct Entry seats are primarily reserved for permanent residents of Nova Scotia, however each year a limited number of seats are also available for well qualified residents of other Canadian provinces and international students